Dysphagia in dogs: A comprehensive guide to recognition, diagnosis and treatment

 Pharyngeal dysphagia affects the throat area and is associated with the actual act of swallowing.

-• Inflammation : pharyngitis or tonsillitis.
+• Inflammations: pharyngitis or tonsillitis.

-• Neuromuscular problems : Impairment of the muscles responsible for the swallowing reflex.
+• Neuromuscular problems: Impairment of the muscles responsible for the swallowing reflex.

 Symptoms

-• Visible strain or discomfort when swallowing.
+• Visible effort or discomfort when swallowing.

 • Frequent licking or rubbing of the neck.